lytedev/gamestory/README.md

 # gamestory

-> Gamestory is a web project that is designed to allow users to create, organize, manage, and play [storytelling games][storytelling-games-wikipedie].
+> Gamestory is a web project that is designed to allow users to create, organize, manage, and play [storytelling games][storytelling-games-wikipedia].

 ## Build Setup